decargroup/pykoop/doc/pykoop.rst

 All of the lifting functions included in this module adhere to the interface defined in :class:`pykoop.KoopmanRegressor`.

+The following class and function implementations are located in ``pykoop.regressors``, but have been imported into the ``pykoop`` namespace for convenience.

 .. autosummary::
    :toctree: _autosummary/